 No harvest activity here on the day of my visit (20th September) - harvest was 2-3 weeks away.
 I did taste the usual stuff - 2012-2011-2010. vintages + one wine from 2005 vintage and one from 1991 vintage

-2012 Tertre Roteboeuf had fabulous nose of black cherries and blueberries, great freshness, beautiful balance, velvety fruit and tannin.
+2012 Tertre Roteboeuf had a fabulous nose of black cherries and blueberries, great freshness, beautiful balance, velvety fruit and tannin.
 Fabulously constructed wine which shows incredible class and style.
 Among the best wines of the vintage.
 95+p.
-2012 Roc de Cambes followed in same track as TR with beautiful cherry nose, perfectly ripe fruit (!), excellent complexity and velvety finish.
+2012 Roc de Cambes followed in the same track as TR with a beautiful cherry nose, perfectly ripe fruit (!), excellent complexity and velvety finish.
 Very impressive effort.
 92p.
 2011 Tertre Roteboeuf and 2011 Roc de Cambes mirrored perfectly their 2012 version, but had slightly more intensity and concentration.
 Utterly exciting stuff.
 96+p for Tertre Roteboeuf and 92+p for Roc de Cambes.
-2010 Domaine de Cambes (part of Roc de Cambes vineyard boarding Dordogne river and therefore not entitled to have same appelation as RdC) displayed aromatic black fruit, freshness and seductive approach.
+2010 Domaine de Cambes (part of Roc de Cambes vineyard boarding Dordogne river and therefore not entitled to have the same appelation as RdC) displayed aromatic black fruit, freshness and seductive approach.
 Nice structure and balance.
 Tasty.
 88p.
 Before lunch, Francois Mitjavile served 1991 Roc de Cambes, which was still going well on its "legs", well-preserved but a bit jammy, nicely balanced and charming.
 87p.

-For lunch Francois Mitjavile served 2005 Tertre Roteboeuf and 2010 Roc de Cambes.
+For lunch, Francois Mitjavile served 2005 Tertre Roteboeuf and 2010 Roc de Cambes.
 2005 TR was simply fabulous all-over with chocolate, dark cherries, extemely sophisticated and refined.
 Fantastic intensity of aromas on the nose and richness on the palate, stunning complexity and thrilling aftertaste.
-This is wonderful stuff at highest level and imho the best wine together with 2010 TR ever made here.
+This is wonderful stuff at the highest level and imho the best wine together with 2010 TR ever made here.
 99p.
 Then 2010 Roc de Cambes.
 What can I say?
 It was beautifully crafted wine, creamy, with incredible aromatic touch and complexity.
 Well-deserved 94p here!

 At time of my visit (23rd September) harvest didn't start yet, but first pickings were expected in few day's time.
 I tasted vintages from 2005 to 2011.